Stage 2: Life Context | Alignment

 You've now mapped both sides: where you're aligned and where you aren't.
 The gap analysis pulls out the biggest misalignments and ranks them by impact.

-Now look at your four gaps together:
+Now look at your gaps together:

 • Do any of these gaps share a common root cause?
 (Often 2 or 3 gaps trace back to the same belief, relationship, or circumstance.)